We hope that the following information will help you decide whether you want to seek legal assistance from the Centre.

 Please have a pen and paper to write things down, as well as any relevant documents such as letters, e-mails, records of employment or leases.
 You will need these when talking to a Human Rights Advisor.

-If you have a mediation scheduled, please call us at least 20 days before the mediation date.
+If you have a mediation scheduled, please contact us at least 20 days before the mediation date.
+If you have a hearing scheduled, please contact us as soon as possible.
 This allows us enough time to determine how best to help you.

 Is your human rights claim outside the scope of Ontario’s Human Rights Code?